Hyle-org/devhub-hyle/docs/developers/quickstart/custom-identity-contract.md

 ## Run the example

 !!! info
-    You can also jump to [Code Snippets](#code-snippets) if you want a deeper look on how it works.
+    You can jump to [Code Snippets](#code-snippets) for an in-depth look at the contract.

 ### Prerequisites